 Some of the most basic logbooks give you space to log the fundamental elements to a flight, but then the professional logbooks are much bigger with many additional columns to really break up the flight elements.

 In addition to providing space for the pilot to log each flight, there are also tables for tracking time in different types of aircraft, yearly totals, and also a section for endorsements, flight reviews & proficiency checks.

 These sections make it really simple for any examiner, inspector or future employer to instantly ensure you are proficient and up-to-date.
 It also keeps all your authorizations and sign-offs from your instructor in a neat, easy-to-find manner.

 Do Pilots Need to Carry a Logbook?

-However, according to 14 CFR §61.51(i) Pilot Logbooks.
-There are several requirements where a pilot must carry their logbook during a flight:
+According to 14 CFR §61.51(i) Pilot Logbooks these are the instances where a pilot must carry their logbook during a flight:

 - A Student Pilot on a solo cross-country flight as part of their training

 - A Sport Pilot